Cgschwend/just-beans/README.md

 * 'print'  to display a list of all calculator computations and commands made in the current calculator session

-* 'help' to display calculator usage message.
+* 'help' to display calculator usage message

 * 'off'  to power the calculator off.
 Resets all calculator session memory by ending the current calculator session